Simon-Brandt/ShellArgparser/docs/src.md

                                  definition (default: ",")
 [--check-arg-def]                check if the arguments definition is
                                  consistent (default: false)
-[--check-env-vars]               check if the argparser environment variables
+[--check-env-vars]               check if the Argparser environment variables
-                                 accord to their definition (default: false) [--config-file=FILE]             the path to a file holding the argparser configuration (default: "''") [--count-flags]                  count flags instead of setting them to true or false based on the last prefix used on the
+                                 accord to their definition (default: false) [--config-file=FILE]             the path to a file holding the Argparser configuration (default: "''") [--count-flags]                  count flags instead of setting them to true or false based on the last prefix used on the